giriaryan694-a11y/AryterLog/posts/gemma-4-cybersec-evaluation.md

 E2B understands concepts but lacks execution capability.
 E4B bridges the gap between theory and practice.

-> In cybersecurity, a model that knows what a tool does is useless if it does not know how to use it.
+> In cybersecurity workflows, theoretical knowledge must be complemented by accurate command-level execution to be practically useful.

 ---